laminas/laminas-di/docs/book/v2/instance-manager.md

 What you'll notice above is that the `MovieLister` type now expects that the dependency injected implements the `MovieFinderInterface`.
 This allows multiple implementations of this base interface to be used as a dependency, if that is what the consumer decides they want to do.
-As you can imagine, zend-di, by itself would not be able to determine what kind of concrete object to use fulfill this dependency, so this type of "preference" needs to be made known to the instance manager.
+As you can imagine, laminas-di, by itself would not be able to determine what kind of concrete object to use fulfill this dependency, so this type of "preference" needs to be made known to the instance manager.